-If you want help to oppose this Temporary Protection Order
+If you want help to remove or change this Protection Order

-Talk to a lawyer or contact a Family Court office immediately.
+Talk to a lawyer or contact a Family Court office.
 You should talk to a lawyer who is familiar with the Family Violence Act 2018 and the Family Court.